karol-prog/color-generator/README.md

 # Color Generator

-Generate your custom palete for your websites.
+Generate your custom palette for your website.

 ## Features